Bergen County, New Jersey: Muslims

 Bergen County also has a moderate-sized Muslim population, which numbered 6,473 as of the 2000 census.
 Teaneck and Hackensack have emerged as the two most significant Muslim enclaves in the county, with the American Muslim Union's 18th annual brunch gathering held in Teaneck in 2016.
 Bergen's Muslim population primarily consists of Arab Americans, South Asian Americans, African Americans, and more recently, Macedonian Americans and Albanian Americans, although many members of these groups practice other religions.
 While Arab Americans have not established a significant presence in any particular municipality, in total there are 11,755 county residents who indicated Arab ancestry in the 2000 census.
 The overwhelming majority of Bergen's Arab American population (64.3%) is constituted by persons of Lebanese (2,576), Syrian (2,568), and Egyptian (2,417) descent.
 The county's diners provide late-night and pre-dawn dining options during the Islamic holy month of Ramadan.

 Transportation

+As of May 2010, the county had a total of 2988.59 mi of roadways, of which 2402.78 mi are maintained by the municipality, 438.97 mi by Bergen County, 106.69 mi by the New Jersey Department of Transportation, 11.03 mi by the Palisades Interstate Parkway Commission, 27.94 mi by the New Jersey Turnpike Authority and 1.18 mi by the Port Authority of New York and New Jersey.

 Bergen County has a highly developed road network, including the northern termini of the New Jersey Turnpike (a portion of Interstate 95) and the Garden State Parkway, the eastern terminus of Interstate 80, and a portion of Interstate 287.
-US Highways 1/9, 9W, 46, 202, and New Jersey state highways 3, 4, 17, 120, 208, and the Palisades Interstate Parkway also serve the region.
-With an average volume of 210,000 vehicles passing through each day, the intersection of Routes 4 and 17 is one of the busiest in the world.
+A notable feature of Bergen County road intersections is ubiquitous signage guiding drivers with the direction toward multiple municipalities.

+Other roadways that serve Bergen County include: